FlorisFeddema/homelab/README.md

 ### Unifi Controller

 This is the easy part.
-Just go to the Unifi Controller web portal, go to settings, Networks and create an new virtual network.
+Just go to the Unifi Controller web portal, go to settings, Networks and create a new virtual network.
 Give it a recognizable name and set the VLAN ID to the VLAN ID you want to use.
-In case you want to create a WiFi network for this VLAN,  go back to settings and go to WiFi.
+In case you want to create a Wi-Fi network for this VLAN,  go back to settings and go to Wi-Fi.
 Give it a name, password and select the VLAN you just created.

 ### Ubiquiti EdgeRouter X